5 Simple Ways to Calculate Customer Lifetime Value

 Customer lifetime value can be interpreted in many ways.
 This metric helps you find the balance.
 You can figure out how much to invest in order to retain your existing customers and to acquire new ones.

-Just to give you an idea of possible benefits of CLV monitoring, take a look at these statistics by Criteo:
+Just to give you an idea of possible benefits of LTV monitoring, take a look at these statistics by Criteo:

 Of course, there are many important metrics to take into account in order to optimize costs.
-Simply by calculating lifetime value, you can improve your business in all directions.
-You’ll get an idea from CLV investigations of how to build customer loyalty and increase sales.
+Simply by calculating LTV, you can improve your business in all directions.
+You’ll get an idea from LTV investigations of how to build customer loyalty and increase sales.
 If you keep your customers satisfied, they’ll stay longer and continue to purchase from you.